 Girls Build Leadership Summit

 Due to unprecedented demand, the LA Promise Fund has created its first ever Girls Build Leadership Summit.
-Five thousand girls will attend the Summit, held at the LA Convention Center on December 15th.
+Ten thousand girls will attend the Summit, held at the LA Convention Center on December 15th.
 We are deeply honored and incredibly excited to announce that former Secretary of State Hillary Clinton will be our keynote speaker.
 Hillary Clinton, an individual who decided early in her career that she wanted to devote her life to improving the lives of others, embodies so much of what Girls Build is about.
 She is sure to make this an extraordinary, once-in-a-lifetime event for thousands of excited, curious young women.